anormang1992/pyastix/README.md

   --browser / --no-browser  Open in browser automatically.
   -m, --module TEXT         Target a specific module to visualize.
 Only this module
                             and its direct dependencies will be shown.
+  -t, --terminal            Render graph in the terminal instead of starting a web server.
   --help                    Show this message and exit.
 ```